From NKAA, Notable Kentucky African Americans Database (main entry)

 Zachariah T. Fletcher, a businessman, was a prominent leader in Nicodemus, KS, where his home is still standing.
-Much has been written about Zachariah T. Fletcher with conflicting information.
+Much has been written about Zachariah T. Fletcher, some of which contains conflicting information.
 Fletcher was born in McCracken County, KY.
-He was 18 years-old when he enlisted in the Union Army in Paducah, KY, on June 25, 1864.
-He served with the 8th Regiment of the U.S. Heavy Artillery during the U.S. Civil War.
+He was 18 years-old when he enlisted in the Union Army in Paducah, KY on June 25, 1864; he served with the 8th Regiment of the U.S. Heavy Artillery during the U.S. Civil War.

-After leaving Kentucky, Z. T. Fletcher and his wife and children had lived in Junction City, KS, before they arrived in Nicodemus in 1877.
+After leaving Kentucky, Z. T. Fletcher and his wife and children lived in Junction City, KS before they arrived in Nicodemus in 1877.
 Fletcher and his wife, who was also from Kentucky, would remain in Nicodemus for the rest of their lives.
-Z. T. Fletcher is said to have developed the community's first school and his wife Jenny was the schoolteacher.
-Z. T. Fletcher also built the St. Francis Hotel in Nicodemus, and he established the first post office and served as the postmaster starting in 1877.
+Z. T. Fletcher is said to have developed the community's first school, and his wife Jenny was the schoolteacher.
+Z. T. also built the St. Francis Hotel in Nicodemus established the first post office, serving as the postmaster starting in 1877.
 These were only a few of the many roles that Z. T. Fletcher served in the Township of Nicodemus.

 Z. T. Fletcher's wife's name is given as Francis in the 1880 U.S. Census, while other sources name her Jenny.
-The family was enumerated in 1880 with their two sons, 8-year-old Thomas who was born in Illinois, and 6-year-old Joseph who was born in Kentucky.
-Fletcher's brother-in-law, William Smith, also lived with the family in Nicodemus.
-It was mentioned in the January 1897 newspaper when Fletcher's wife died of consumption.
-His son Joseph Fletcher also died of the disease in 1895.
+The family was enumerated in 1880 along with two sons, 8-year-old Thomas, who was born in Illinois; and 6-year-old Joseph, born in Kentucky.
+Fletcher's brother-in-law, William Smith, also lived with the family in Nicodemus, mentioned in the January 1897 newspaper when Fletcher's wife died of consumption.
+Z. T.'s son Joseph Fletcher also died of the disease in 1895.

-Zachariah T. Fletcher died in Nicodemus, Kansas in 1927.
+Zachariah T. Fletcher died in Nicodemus, KS in 1927.
 He is buried in the Nicodemus Cemetery.